 - Remove the tampon from its wrapper by holding the rounded end in one hand and peeling the centre strip before removing the wrapper from either end.

-- Pull the string downwards, giving a little tug to make sure it’s secure!
+- Pull the tampon string downwards, giving it a little tug to make sure it’s secure!

 - Ease your longest finger into the end of the tampon with the string.
 This may make the cotton flare slightly.

 - With your other hand, spread your labia – the folds of skin around your vagina – outwards.

 - Gently push the tampon in – not vertically up, but angled slightly towards your lower back, as this is the direction of your vagina.